jphalip/djangocore-box/README.md

 _1GB large_ (be warned if you have a low bandwitdh Internet connection).
 Every subsequent times, it will just boot the VM, which only takes about 30 seconds.

+As the VM boots up, it will prompt you to enter your host machine's administrator password (the same that you use for logging into your host machine).
+This is required so that Vagrant can setup the NFS shared folders.

 Once the VM is up and running, type the following command to SSH into the VM (still from inside the `djangocore-box/` folder):